– John Rampton- VIP Contributor – Entrepreneur and Connector (Edited to fit our profession)

 Whether it is a phone call, email, handwritten note or holiday card, encourages clients to refer others by showing you appreciate the chance to earn and keep their business.
 When they send a new client your way, thank them with a handwritten letter whenever possible.

-5. Start asking before the project is over.
+5. Start asking before the escrow is closed.

 There’s a misconception that you have to wait until a project is over for you to start asking for referrals.
 That couldn’t be further from the truth.
-If you and your client are excited about the start of a new project, then share that infection with others.
+If you and your client are excited, then share that infection with others.

 If they sent you some feedback halfway through, thank them for the input and remind them that if there is anyone else like them that could use your services to send them your way.